-What I find confusing is, I want my Equity to grow, and
+What I personally find confusing is, I want my Equity to grow,

-stay in the Company, and keep on getting bigger and bigger so I'm
+and stay in the Company, and keep on getting bigger and bigger so

-worth more and more, it's not an Out number to me, it's an In number:
+I'm worth more and more, it's not an Out number to me, it's an In

-stay In there and keep on Growing.
-If I was to liquidate it and have
+number: stay In there and keep on Growing.
+If I was to liquidate

 Anyhow you see we are struggling for some terms here for the Ultimate

-Plusses and Ultimate Minusses to tag our entries with.
-We could say
+Plusses and Ultimate Minusses to tag our (temporarily all positive)

-truth is, these words have no meaning outside of equation (H).
-But we
+The truth is, these words have no meaning outside of equation (H).

-do need some words like this, like "ultimate positives" (Credits) and
+But we do need some words like this, like "ultimate positives"

-"ultimate negatives" (Debits), that will have their meaning the right
+(Credits) and "ultimate negatives" (Debits), that will be

 So the principle is, we require that debits equal credits in every